EimaMei/Silicon/README.md

 Silicon provides a full C functional-oriented programming wrapper over Cocoa for those low-level programmers in need, as well as anyone that doesn't really want to learn Objective-C or Swift.
 This library provides functions, types, macros, enums, etc from the Cocoa API and translates to make C-syntax friendly library, as well as other features to make Mac OS development a bit more easier.

+# Examples
+- [hello-word.c](examples/hello-word.c) - a simple application with a "Hello world" text field.
+- [mac-load.c](examples/mac-load.c) - a Silicon port of [hidefromkgb's original Obj-C/C example](https://github.com/hidefromkgb/mac_load#objective-c-gui-app-example)
+- [application-loop.c](examples/application-loop.c) - utilizes the use of the NSEvent type to get the required events.
+- [opengl.c](examples/opengl.c) - a continuation from the previous example, as well as showing how to setup an OpenGL environment.
+- [menu.c](examples/menu.c) - demonstrates how to create menu bars in OS X.
+- [button.c](examples/button.c) - shows how to create and utilize buttons using the Cocoa API.
+- [checkbox.c](examples/checkbox.c) - similar to the previous example from above, however instead they're checkboxes instead of regular buttons.

 # Documentation
+## Prerequisites
 [todo]

+# Class shenanigans

+## General tips

 # Credits
 ## General